avoidwork/tenso/README.md

 Tenso is an HTTP REST API framework, that will handle the serialization & creation of hypermedia links; all you have to do is give it `Arrays` or `Objects`.

 ## Benchmark
-Please benchmark `woodland` on your target hardware to understand the overhead; expected to be 15-20%, e.g. if `http` can handle 50k req/s, then `woodland` should handle >= 40k req/s.

 1. Clone repository from [GitHub](https://github.com/avoidwork/tenso).
 1. Install dependencies with `npm` or `yarn`.